Technical Assistance Panels

 Since 1947, the Advisory Services Program has been assisting communities by bringing together real estate, planning, and development experts to provide unbiased, pragmatic advice for addressing complex land use planning and development issues.
-ULI Northwest has helped government entities to address land use challenges and has provided tangible solutions with comprehensive reports detailing the Panel’s recommendations and analysis.
+ULI Northwest has helped government entities and non-profit organizations address land use challenges and has provided tangible solutions with comprehensive reports detailing the Panel’s recommendations and analysis.

 How does the TAP program work?